Wichtige Views

 PRE_PAGE_SGA

-Instance start up time is increased using this parameter, but it can reduce the
+Instance start up time is increased using this parameter, but it can

-reach its maximum performance capability more quickly
+instance to reach its maximum performance capability more quickly

-The number of object definitions that have been aged out of the
+The number of object definitions that have been aged

-library cache for lack of space.
+out of the library cache for lack of space.

-The number of executions of SQL statements or procedures in the
+The number of executions of SQL statements or

-library cache.
+procedures in the library cache.

 V$SESSTAT